Try Carti Pro free for 14 days.Start free trial →

 30-minute onboarding agenda

-• Practice: 5 real tickets (order delay, wrong item, sizing, wholesale, angry)
+• Practice 5 real tickets (order delay, wrong item, sizing, wholesale, angry)

-• Tone: brand voice cheat sheet (3 do’s, 3 don’ts)
+• Review the brand voice cheat sheet (3 do's, 3 don'ts)

 Metrics: Prove You Did Not "Optimize Away" Trust